Glowforge laser cutters are great if you want an easy, accessible machine that offers reasonable power.

 Glowforge’s marketing strategy is definitely the best in the game, and despite the price, thousands of makers all over the world have pulled the trigger on one of their laser machines.

 As a result, there are thriving communities on Glowforge’s forums, on YouTube, and various subreddits including Glowforge’s own subreddit with over 7,000 members.
+Such communities are rarely available across the best Glowforgae alternatives, which is worth keeping in mind.

 Other articles you may be interested in: